Introduction

 Next, we start to config domain.

-[email protected]:~# dokku domains:add django_dokku_docker dokku-docker.accordbox.com -----> Added dokku-docker.accordbox.com to django_dokku_docker !
-No web listeners specified for django_dokku_docker
+!
+No web listeners specified for django-dokku-docker

-Here we add to dokku-docker.accordbox.com
+Here we add to dokku.accordbox.com

-to our Dokku app django_dokku_docker
+to our Dokku app django-dokku-docker

 , we can add more than one domain to Dokku app.

-Config our Django project
+Config Django project

 You would also see we need to add some config files, which are very similar with Heroku's config file, Dokku would scan and read them to decide some deployment workflow.